A Trusted Friend in a Complicated World

 The Sacrifice of Darkness by Roxane Gay and Tracy Lynne Oliver

 The Sacrifice of Darkness expands and adapts Roxane Gay’s short story “We Are the Sacrifice of Darkness.”
-The 2020 graphic novel is an epic journey of fixing the world after previous generations have left it, pun intended, in the dark.
+The 2020 graphic novel is an epic journey of fixing the world after previous generations have left it (pun intended) in the dark.
 After Joshua’s father flies into the sun and puts it out, he and his mother are shunned from society, and he sets off to find answers and fix his father’s mistake in the sky.
-Illustrated by Rebecca Kirby, this is a story where love and hope shine the brightest in the dark.
+Illustrated by Rebecca Kirby, this is a story in which love and hope shine the brightest in the dark.

 Shop Now